Hip Flexor Strain / Iliopsoas Tendinopathy

 What is hip flexor strain / iliopsoas tendinopathy?

-The iliopsoas is formed by two muscles — the iliacus (originating from the inner ilium) and the psoas major (from the lumbar vertebrae) — that converge into a single tendon inserting on the lesser trochanter of the femur.
+The iliopsoas is formed by two muscles: the iliacus (originating from the inner ilium) and the psoas major (from the lumbar vertebrae).
+They converge into a single tendon inserting on the lesser trochanter of the femur.
 It is the most powerful hip flexor and plays a key role in lumbar stability.

-The iliopsoas is formed by two muscles — the iliacus (originating from the inner ilium) and the psoas major (from the lumbar vertebrae) — that converge into a single tendon inserting on the lesser trochanter of the femur.
+The iliopsoas is formed by two muscles: the iliacus (originating from the inner ilium) and the psoas major (from the lumbar vertebrae).
+These converge into a single tendon inserting on the lesser trochanter of the femur.
 It is the most powerful hip flexor and plays a key role in lumbar stability.

 Injury patterns: